Visionary Poetry in The Velvet Wire, by Anne Waldman and No Land

 Anne, What does the poet’s vow mean to you today, in this fractured and fast-moving world?
 How is that spiritual commitment renewed in The Velvet Wire?

-AW: My vow is to my own capacity in the world.
-To help keep the world safe for poetry.
+AW: My vow is to my own capacity and skillful means in the world.
+To Keep making my work and continuing a practice of Buddhist study.
+To help keep the world safe for poetry and build community.
+To take care of the archive for poets and artists and scholars of the future.
 To keep studying.
 To help wake the world up to itself.
-And It is pacifistic vow.
-Yet fierce.
-No harm.
+It’s a pacifistic vow.
+Do no harm.

-I want to continue to nourish and celebrate and learn from poetry’s subtle work in the world.
-How we sicken without poetry.
-The poem out of war and suffering.
-The documentary investigative poem.
+I want to continue to nourish and celebrate poetry’s subtle work in the world from time immemorial.
+I know we sicken without poetry.
+The poem comes out of war, suffering, beauty, tenderness, observation of the phenomenal world.
+The documentary investigative poem might be a historical record.
 The isolated poem.
+“Poetry is news that stays news.”

-The mother to her child.
 A love poem.
 A dirge.
 We live in extreme times.The flora and animalia suffer.
-Children caught in a cruel net die.
+Children caught in cruel nets die.
 Blood flows and floods across the land.
 Poetry witnesses apocalypse.
+We need to bare witness and act and work with original language.
+Pay attention to vision and dream.
+Writing a mercurial epic (Manatee/Humanity) is a cry for attention to this.

 Your poetry has long stood at the crossroads of resistance and ritual.
 In your view, how does The Velvet Wire carry the charge of poetry as an act of resistance?

-AW: The Velvet Wire is concrete thru texture, color, vision, library, alchemy & telepathy of poet mind.
+AW: The Velvet Wire is concrete thru texture, color, alchemy & telepathy of poet- mind.
 It is a beautiful objet d’art.
-Sensually attuned.
-It is a place of performance.
-Motion and gestures.
+A graceful act sensually attuned.
+It is a place of performance, of motion and gestures and prayer.
+And a testament to a generous collaboration of sensibilities through friendship and attention.

-And language that needs attention and mind to hear fully.
-The gesture in ink and paint and photography speak to possibilities of an ancient and current time.
-The quality of hand made art and poetry is timeless.
+The gesture in ink and paint and photography speak to possibilities to both an ancient and current time.
+The quality of hand made art and poetry is endlessly innovative.

 Poeisis means “making”.
 The textures of paper, the ink, the cut up.
 The tools of the imagination and the cobbler.
 The mid-wife, the raging feminist.